zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

   header (and value) are present, Gerrit will remember it and present it as another version of the same change.

-* Status: Currently, the patch is in review status, as indicated by the “Needs Code-Review” in the upper left corner.
+* Status: Currently, the change is in review status, as indicated by the “Needs Code-Review” in the upper left corner.
 The list of Reviewers will all emit their opinion voting +1 if they agree to the merge, -1 if they disagree.
 Gerrit users with a Maintainer role can